ibm-cloud-docs/sap-netweaver-power/sap-power-config-workload.md

 1. Configure root user access.
 You can log in to the system as a root user by using a configured SSH key.
 Logging in as a root user with a password through SSH is deactivated.
 You can log in as a root user by using the default password `root` in a virtual console window.
 After you log in, change the default password for the root user.
 1. Start and enable the multipath deamon, for example, by running `systemctl start multipathd` and `systemctl enable multipathd`.
 1. Set jumbo frames for network adapters. _Jumbo frames_ is another way of saying network maximum transmission units (MTU) of 9000-byte payload frames.
-All the network components in {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} colocations support jumbo frames.
+All the network components in {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}s support jumbo frames.
 In cases where certain network components don't support jumbo frames (for example, in communication to the external world), setting MTU=9000 can cause network issues.
 Therefore, set MTU=9000 only on adapters that are used internally.

   You must set jumbo frames on private networks that are used for communication between multiple instances in SAP three-tier systems.